gvwilson/sensibleadventures/litany.md

 *The older brother
 (for he would always think of himself that way) shouldered his pack.
-The food and water in the old woman's cave had been carefully packed for travel, as if she had been expecting him.
+The food and water in the old woman's cave had been packed for travel, as if she had been expecting him.
-The box of gemstones on the shelf beside them would buy him an army to take back the throne–or an airship capable of flying across the sulfurous sea.
+The box of gems beside them would buy him an army to take back the throne–or an airship capable of flying across the sulfurous sea.
 Maybe there would be answers there.
 Maybe there would just be more stories.*